Students with disabilities have the right to:

 - Provide information to faculty, staff, students and guests with disabilities in accessible formats upon request.

 - Ensure that courses, programs, services, jobs, activities and facilities, when viewed in their entirety, are available and usable in the most integrated and appropriate settings.

 - Evaluate students on the basis of their abilities and not their disabilities.

 - Respond to requests on a timely basis.

 - Provide or arrange reasonable accommodations, academic adjustments and/or auxiliary aids and services for students with disabilities in courses, programs, services, jobs, activities and facilities.

 - Maintain appropriate confidentiality of records and communication except where permitted or required by law.

 - Establish essential functions, abilities, skills, knowledge and standards.

 Request More Information

-To request more information about disability support services or to request accommodations, please contact Kellie Durham, ARC Director, at 734.995.7582 or by email.
+To request more information about disability support services or to request accommodations, please complete our contact form, or contact Kellie Durham, ARC Director, at 734.995.7582 or by email (email@example.com).